Bill limiting use of TraceTogether for serious crimes passed with govt assurances data will be protected

 Minister of State for Home Affairs Desmond Tan on Tuesday also outlined safeguards on the police's access to the data, such as requiring officers who are inspectors or higher to request for it.

-Eighteen Members of Parliament who debated on the Bill also raised many issues.
+Eighteen MPs who debated on the Bill also raised many issues.
 These include concerns that the Bill would set a precedent in restricting the authorities from having access to information for future investigations.

 Some called for the proposed law to expand on the list of crimes that contact tracing data could be used for, while others said that the matter highlighted an issue of trust that had been broken with the people, since assurances were given last year that the data would be used only for contact tracing.